Jô

 João Alves de Assis Silva (born 20 March 1987), known as Jô ([ʒo]) or João Alves, is a Brazilian former professional footballer who played as a forward.

 He has previously played for Corinthians, CSKA Moscow, Manchester City, Everton, Galatasaray, Internacional, Atlético Mineiro and Nagoya Grampus.
 Jô made his full international debut for Brazil in 2007, and was in the squads which took bronze at the 2008 Olympics and won the 2013 FIFA Confederations Cup, and also played at the 2014 FIFA World Cup.

 Club career

 Corinthians

 Born in São Paulo, Jô played for Brazilian side Corinthians debuting at the 2003 season at the age of 16, being the youngest football player who ever played and scored a goal for the professional team.
 He made 54 appearances scoring 23 goals.
-In 2005, he was transferred to Russian club CSKA Moscow.
+In late 2005, he was transferred to Russian club CSKA Moscow.

 CSKA Moscow

+In 2006, Jô became the fourth Brazilian signed by the club within last two years and joined Daniel Carvalho, Vágner Love, and Dudu Cearense.

-Jô scored 14 goals in his first 18 appearances for CSKA Moscow.
+He scored 14 goals in his first 18 appearances for CSKA Moscow.
 In the UEFA Champions League, Jô scored two goals in the matches against Inter Milan, one being in a dramatic 4–2 loss at the San Siro.
 Altogether Jô appeared in 77 games for CSKA Moscow, scoring 44 goals.